-Since the beginning of 2014, Kirsten is writing her thesis as an external doctoral student at the University of Zurich.
+Since 2014 Kirsten has been writing her thesis as an external doctoral student at the University of Zurich.
 In her thesis she investigates the emergence and development of private transnational governance regimes that apply to user-generated content on social media platforms.

 In summer 2012, Kirsten was a research intern at Harvard’s Berkman Center for Internet and Society.
 Before that, she worked as a research assistant to the project field Cultural Sources of Newness at the Berlin Social Science Center (WZB).
 Kirsten has a Master’s Degree in Media and Political Communication from the Free University Berlin.
 While attending university, Kirsten worked as a research assistant for enterprises, journalists, media industry associations and research organizations and was involved in a variety of projects focused on emerging media and internet policies and economy issues, particularly on governance models in the context of a disruptive media shift.